CN-TU/pysdoclust-stream/README.md

 Finally, complete experiments, datasets, scripts and results conducted for the paper **Stream Clustering Robust to Concept Drift** are provided in the **[evaluation_tests] folder**.
 They have been tested with **Python v3.8.14**.

-A Docker version is also available in: *omited for blind review*
+A Docker version is also available in: *omitted for blind review*

 <br>